learningtapestry/learning-tapestry-developer-test/README.md

           [{ "ceterms:agentType": "Business", "results": [ { /*... resource JSON ...*/ }, ...] }, ...]
           ```

-- [ ] 4) Write a piece of code - an API client - that consumes your API and displays the returned data.
+- [ ] 4) Specify briefly and estimate writing a piece of code - an API client - that consumes your API and displays the returned data.

-- [ ] 5) Write tests.
+- [ ] 5) Write tests for all implemented components.
+Specify and estimate the amount of time required to complete tests for spec'ed components.

 - [ ] 6) Provide some basic documentation on how to use your project.

-- [ ] 7) Limit your effort to no more than 8 hours total.
+- [ ] 7) Limit your effort to no more than 4 hours total.

-- [ ] 8) Create a final report of what you were unable to accomplish, and how long you think it will take to complete.
+- [ ] 8) Create a final report of what you were unable to accomplish, and how long you think it will take to complete the remainder in total.
+Provide any feedback on the project itself: what went well, what was difficult, in what ways this test itself could be improved (you can also send PRs to this repo with suggestions - totally optional).

 - [ ] 9) Send us your repo in a [git bundle](https://git-scm.com/blog/2010/03/10/bundles.html).